rmupap/rmupap.github.io/_includes/home.md

-be on the lookout, much information to come
+be on the lookout, much information to come...

+how does the font look anyway?